Have you ever asked yourself this – or did you just think it was a spelling mistake?

 Cacao products, such as unsweetened cocoa powder, nibs and dark chocolate are rich sources of minerals.
 Minimally processed, raw cacao products contain little or no added sugar and are higher in antioxidants than more highly processed products.

-Cacao beans the products made from them are rich sources of beneficial plant compounds, particularly flavanols, which have antioxidant, heart-protective properties among other health benefits.
+The products made from Cacao Beans are rich sources of beneficial plant compounds, particularly flavanols, which have antioxidant, heart-protective properties among other health benefits.

 Cacao contains iron that is readily absorbed by your body, unlike some plant sources of the mineral.
-Vegetarians and vegans can profit from this, as their sources of iron is limited.
+With it being suitable for vegans, those on Vegetarian and Vegan diets can profit, as their sources of iron is limited.

 Cacao also contains tryptophan, which is an amino acid your body uses to make serotonin, a chemical that helps you relax and feel good, sometimes called the happy hormone!

-By choosing dark chocolate and unsweetened cacao products like nibs, you can minimize health risks linked to eating too much sugar, including weight gain.
+By choosing dark chocolate and unsweetened cacao products, you can minimize health risks linked to eating too much sugar, including weight gain.
 Not to mention the sugar benefit for those with diabetes or who are deemed pre-diabetic.

 If you use raw cacao powder or raw cacao nibs, some of the antioxidants will be destroyed by heat if you bake with them.
 But used in smoothies, or sprinkled in porridge is a great way to use them, and also perfect for making uncooked desserts, or protein snack balls.